aklinker1/webext-core/docs/guide/index.md

 └─ manifest.json
 ```

 Now you can include the `vendor/webext-core/storage.js` file in your extension!
-Each package sets up it's own global, so refer to their docs for the global variable's name.
+Each package sets up it's own global variable, so refer to the individual docs for that variable's name.
 In this case, it's `webExtCoreStorage`.

 ###### HTML Files